Encyclopedia … combined with a great Buyer's Guide!

 More general term: wavefront sensors

-Categories: photonic devices, light detection and characterization
+Categories: article belongs to category photonic devices photonic devices, article belongs to category light detection and characterization light detection and characterization

 The Shack–Hartmann (or sometimes Hartmann–Shack) wavefront sensor is the most common type of wavefront sensor, named after Johannes Franz Hartmann and Roland Shack.
 It can be used for measuring the wavefront shape of incident light, e.g. from an attenuated laser beam or from star light in an optical telescope.
 In particular, it often serves as an essential component an adaptive optics systems.